BarakChamo/frontend-automation/steps/step-1/README.md

 You might have to run it in administrator mode, depening on your user's permissions.

+We also need to install webpack locally to make it available to our configuration file.

+`npm install webpack --save-dev`

 <br/>
 #### Entry points and output bundles